techservicesillinois/sympa-client/README.md

 # sympa-client
-List of functions to connect to symp server and access the services provided by it.
+List of functions to connect to Sympa server and access the services provided by it.